 “The Rub” (Beginnings – 1933) – Sun., Sept.
 15 at 8 p.m.

-It’s the 1920s and ‘30s, radio and phonographs rain supreme, providing a new avenue for so-called “hillbilly music,” which originated in rural America, to reach new ears.
-Audiences can imagine turning on the radio and listening to country music greats like the Carter Family singing about keeping on the sunny side and Jimmie Rodgers, — master of the blue yodel — whose careers were launched in those days.
+It’s the 1920s and ‘30s, radio and phonographs reign supreme, providing a new avenue for so-called “hillbilly music,” which originated in rural America, to reach new ears.
+Audiences can imagine turning on the radio and listening to country music greats like the Carter Family singing about keeping on the sunny side and Jimmie Rodgers — master of the blue yodel — whose careers were launched in those days.